 Howard Moon had a career in broadcasting and writing for most of his working life.
 He also had a column in the Ocala Star Banner for a number of years.

-Many of his poems reflect his struggle with mental illness.
+Many of his poems reflect his struggle with mental illness and his Native heritage.

-He is available as a speaker on the importance of Telling Your Story, mental illness, living with a mental illness, living with a disability and related issues.
+He is available as a speaker on the importance of Telling Your Story, mental illness, living with a mental illness, living with a disability, being part Native and part white, and related issues.
 He also speaks about the laws regarding service animals.

 As a poet he is available to do poetry readings.